Key takeaways:

 The best way to know if your summer cold symptoms are caused by COVID is by taking a COVID test.

-If you find yourself fighting off a summer cold, you’ll likely want to get rid of it fast so you can get back to your summer plans.
+If you find yourself fighting off a summer cold, you’ll likely want to get rid of it quickly so you can get back to your summer plans.
 Thankfully, there are some things you can do to help yourself get over a cold fast.

-You can help your body recover by:
+You may help your body recover by:

 Drinking tea and honey